So, you just found out you (or an employee) have ADHD, or are ADHDish (that is, you have a few symptoms of ADHD). What do you do now?

 6. Consult a nutritionist who specializes in ADHD.
 Numerous studies indicate that artificial flavors, colors, and other additives can increase aggression and hyperactive behavior.
 Avoid sweets and yeast products, and eat nutritious meals and snacks throughout the day.

 A nutritionist specializing in ADHD can also help you eliminate other foods you may be sensitive to from your diets, and recommend specific nutrient supplements.

-These 7 habits will help your or your employees maximize your creativity and other strengths, and realize your personal potential in a fashion that positively impacts your company’s bottom line.
+These seven habits will help you or your employees maximize your creativity and other strengths, and realize your personal potential in a fashion that positively impacts your company’s bottom line.

 Written by, Shane K. Perrault, Ph.D., who is the coach and psychologist at Entrepreneurs With ADHD.